 For some of our schemes we allow the award to be joint between several research organisations.
-Each component, greater than £65k 100% FEC, may be submitted separately with a named Principal Investigator but the project title, objectives, summary, academic beneficiaries and impact summary should be common to all component application forms.
+Each component, greater than £65k 100% FEC, may be submitted separately with a named Principal Investigator but the project title, objectives, summary, academic beneficiaries and impact summary should be common to all component proposal forms.

 Case for Support

 The Case for Support for most schemes should have three parts:

 - A summary of results and conclusions of recent relevant work in the technological/scientific area that is covered by the research proposal.
 Include reference to both NERC and non-NERC funded work.
 Detail of any relevant past collaborations.

 - Specific expertise available to the project for the research at the host organisation and that of any associated organisations and project partners.